Last Updated on July 10, 2020 by Editorial Team

 Karina Eide Memorial College Scholarshipsh

 Karina Eide Memorial College Scholarship is a $2500 scholarship sponsored by Dyslexic Advantage.
-Sixteen scholarships are awarded every year to students with in 2- or 4-year colleges, vocational, or technical schools with financial need.
-There is no minimum GPA or test scores requirement in order to eligible.
+Sixteen scholarships are awarded every year to students within 2- or 4-year colleges, vocational, or technical schools with financial need.
+There is no minimum GPA or test scores required in order to eligible.
 Applicants, however, must have demonstrated financial need, dyslexia documentation, short statement and resume, and at least one successful term at the college level.
-The college scholarship program 2020 is not yet open.
-Applications for 2020 will open in October.

 P. Buckley Moss Endowed Scholarship

-P. Buckley Moss Endowed Scholarship is probably the best program for students with learning disability pursuing education in visual arts.
+P. Buckley Moss Endowed Scholarship is probably the best program for students with learning disabilities pursuing education in visual arts.
 The program aims to integrate arts into all educational programs better, with a special focus on children who learn in different ways.
 High school seniors with artistic talent, documented learning disability (Dyslexia, Dyscalculia) and financial need can apply for this $1,000 (potentially renewable for up to three additional years for a 4-year college ) scholarship.
-The scholarship program 2020 is not yet open.
-Applications for 2020 will open in February.

 P. Buckley Moss Society